Spanish missions in California: Mission period (1769–1833)

-Arguably "the worst epidemic of the Spanish Era in California" was known to be the measles epidemic of 1806, wherein one-quarter of the mission Native American population of the San Francisco Bay Area died of the measles or related complications between March and May of that year.
+In 1800, native labor comprised the backbone of the colonial economy.
+Possibly "the worst epidemic of the Spanish Era in California" occurred between March and May 1806 when a measles epidemic and related complications killed one-quarter of the mission native population in the San Francisco Bay Area.

 In 1811, the Spanish Viceroy in Mexico sent an interrogatorio (questionnaire) to all of the missions in Alta California regarding the customs, disposition, and condition of the Mission Indians.
-The replies, which varied greatly in the length, spirit, and even the value of the information contained therein, were collected and prefaced by the Father-Presidente with a short general statement or abstract; the compilation was thereupon forwarded to the viceregal government.
+The replies varied greatly in the length, spirit, and even the value of the information provided.
+They were collected and prefaced by the Father-Presidente with a short general statement or abstract; the compilation was thereupon forwarded to the viceregal government.
 The contemporary nature of the responses, no matter how incomplete or biased some may be, are nonetheless of considerable value to modern ethnologists.

+Russian settlements

-Russian colonization of the Americas reached its southernmost point with the 1812 establishment of Fort Ross (krepost' rus), an agricultural, scientific, and fur trading settlement located in present-day Sonoma County, California.
+Russian colonization of the Americas extended as far south as present-day Graton, Point Arena, and Tomales Bay.
+Chernyk, the farming community near Graton, was about 30 mi from present-day Sonoma, California.
+It had a barracks, agricultural buildings, fields of grain and vegetables, an orchard and a vineyard.
+Their primary location was at Fort Ross (krepost' rus), an agricultural, scientific, and fur trading settlement located on the coast.
+When they exterminated the sea otter and seal populations, they failed in the ambition to supply Russia's Alaskan settlements from California and left the area.

+Pirate attacks

 In November and December 1818, several of the missions were attacked by Hipólito Bouchard, "California's only pirate."
 A French privateer sailing under the flag of Argentina, Pirata Buchar (as Bouchard was known to the locals) worked his way down the California coast, conducting raids on the installations at Monterey, Santa Barbara, and San Juan Capistrano, with limited success.
 Upon hearing of the attacks, many mission priests (along with a few government officials) sought refuge at Mission Nuestra Señora de la Soledad, the mission chain's most isolated outpost.
 Ironically, Mission Santa Cruz (though ultimately ignored by the marauders) was ignominiously sacked and vandalized by local residents who were entrusted with securing the church's valuables.

-By 1819, Spain decided to limit its "reach" in the New World to Northern California due to the costs involved in sustaining these remote outposts; the northernmost settlement therefore is Mission San Francisco Solano, founded in Sonoma in 1823.
-The Chumash people revolted against the Spanish presence in 1824.
-The Chumash planned a coordinated rebellion at three missions.
-Due to an incident with a soldier at Mission Santa Inés, the rebellion began on Saturday, February 21.
-The Chumash withdrew from Mission Santa Inés upon the arrival of military reinforcements, then attacked Mission La Purisima from inside, forced the garrison to surrender, and allowed the garrison, their families, and the mission priest to depart for Santa Inés.
-The next day, the Chumash of Mission Santa Barbara captured the mission from within without bloodshed, repelled a military attack on the mission, and then retreated from the mission to the hills.
-The Chumash continued to occupy Mission La Purisima until a Mexican military unit attacked people on March 16 and forced them to surrender.
-Two military expeditions were sent after the Chumash in the hills; the first did not find them and the second negotiated with the Chumash and convinced a majority to return to the missions by June 28.